 What does your spending say about you?

-If you were to sit down today and make a list of the things that you value, that you treasure, what would it look like?
+If you were to sit down today and make an assessment and list of the things that you value, that you treasure, what would it look like?
 Would it include your faith?
 Your family?
 Your health?
 Your future?
 What things do you SAY you value the most and how does your spending line up with those values?

 For many of us, this can be a tough question to answer.
 Plus, the question becomes even harder to answer when you take a minute to look beyond just what you are spending money on, to why you are spending it.
-That answer will be different for everyone.
+That answer will be different for everyone with their different personality types.

 Many times we tell ourselves we value one thing, or that we are doing things for the right reasons, but when we take a minute to really examine our motivations, our beliefs and yes, even our budgets, we find that when the rubber meets the road, the things we value the most, aren’t always the things that we thought we did.